 “Older people were interested because it was about their youth.
 It was the youth of my parents, which is why I wrote it, because my mother told me lots of stories about her girlfriend, and these girls – Helga, Monika and Eva – are kind of real.
 And the younger ones are also interested to see where their mothers and grandmothers come from and how they lived.”

-Set three years later, the sequel sees single mother Monika fight for custody of her daughter, as Helga’s mother believes the little girl should live with Helga and her husband Wolfgang (August Wittgenstein), whose marriafe was arranged to hide his secret homosexuality.
-Meanwhile, the careers of Monika and her dance partner Freddy (Trystan Pütter) pick up speed under the stewardship of their manager, Caterina, while Monika must also confront her feelings for Joachim (Sabin Tambrea).
+Set three years later, the sequel sees single mother Monika fight for custody of her daughter, as Caterina believes the little girl should live with Helga and her husband Wolfgang (August Wittgenstein), as a way to hide his secret homosexuality.
+Meanwhile, the careers of Monika and her dance partner Freddy (Trystan Pütter) pick up speed under the stewardship of Caterina’s management, while Monika must also confront her feelings for Joachim (Sabin Tambrea).
 Eva is also unhappy in her marriage to Professor Fassbender (Heino Ferch).

 Like its predecessor, Ku’damm 59 is produced by UFA Fiction and distributed by ZDF Enterprises.